AaltoRSE/hpo-on-hpc/on-triton/optuna-libsql/README.md

    module load mamba
    mamba env create -f env.yml
    ```
-2. Modify the SLURM parameters in `submit.slurm` as needed (e.g., time limit, memory)
+2. Modify the SLURM parameters in `submit.slurm` and `submit_array_jobs.slurm`
+   as needed (e.g., time limit, memory, GPUs).
+Remember that `submit.slurm`
+   should have a time limit that is longer than `submit_array_jobs.slurm`
+   because the libsql server needs to be running for the trials to be
+   registered.
 3. Submit the job to SLURM:
    ```bash
    sbatch submit.slurm